Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_cassie.md

 recenter and make sure that you're not missing the bigger picture.
 - *One thing I learned:* .sub seems pretty interesting!
 I'm going to need to check that out in the future.

+#### Cassie's Response:
+Thanks for visiting John!
+And thanks for the advice!
+I do tend to get lost in data clean-up...